hamadosimean/DiabeteDetector/README.md

-# This is a machine learning model diabete detector, it is written in python and the model has been trained on  diabetes dataset.
-The model can tell wheher a person has diabete or not
+# This is a Python-based machine learning model for diabetes detection.
+# The model has been trained on a diabetes dataset and can predict whether a person has diabetes.